robeandr/robeandr.github.io/portfolio/val.md

 > - Limited uncompensated work

 ### Personality
+#### People Say This About Me:
+- Punctual and reliable
+- Self-motivated
+- Listening to and following instructions
+- Adapting instructions to properly fit situation (human intelligence)
+- Giving others benefits of the doubt

 [^1]: In a fascinating book I read, _Traffic: Why We Drive the Way We Do_, it was stated that the best commute is actually 18min, not less.
 It gives the mind time to context-switch.
 ***
 > _© Copyright 2019 Andrew Robertson — Not liable for external links.
-Made in Ontario, Canada._
+Made with sarcasm in Ontario, Canada._

 [Home](../index.html)